-Unfortunately for some shareholders, the ITT (NYSE:ITT) share price has dived 47% in the last thirty days.
-Indeed the recent decline has arguably caused some bitterness for shareholders who have held through the 33% drop over twelve months.
+Unfortunately for some shareholders, the ITT (NYSE:ITT) share price has dived 30% in the last thirty days.
+The recent drop has obliterated the annual return, with the share price now down 17% over that longer period.

 Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
 In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
 The implication here is that long term investors have an opportunity when expectations of a company are too low.
 One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E implies that investors have high expectations of what a company can achieve compared to a company with a low P/E ratio.

-ITT's P/E of 10.30 indicates relatively low sentiment towards the stock.
-If you look at the image below, you can see ITT has a lower P/E than the average (12.6) in the machinery industry is higher than ITT's P/E.
+ITT's P/E of 13.00 indicates relatively low sentiment towards the stock.
+We can see in the image below that the average P/E (17.7) for companies in the machinery industry is higher than ITT's P/E.

 How Growth Rates Impact P/E Ratios

 ITT's earnings per share fell by 2.7% in the last twelve months.
-But it has grown its earnings per share by 12% per year over the last 5 years.
+But it has grown its earnings per share by 12% per year over the last five years.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.